What Is Gut Health? Experts Explain Why It’s Important—and How to Improve It

 When it comes to our gut health, nutrition is especially important.
 That’s because whatever we do not digest and absorb travels through our gut and is “eaten” by our gut microbiota.
 Only plant foods contain fiber to feed our gut microbes.
 “When you understand this, you realize just how powerful eating more plants is for gut health,” Nielsen says.
 “Our gut bacteria can begin to change in as little as a day or two following dietary changes,” like eating another serving of fruits and vegetables each.

-That said, there’s no need to get daunted by plotting out your plates for the next several months to ensure you have the “perfect” array of gut-healthy ingredients.
+That said, there’s no need to get daunted by plotting out your plates for the next several weeks to ensure you have the “perfect” array of gut-healthy ingredients.
 Nielsen shares that no one meal is going to make or break your gut health.
 “You don’t have to worry about a weekend ice cream or an occasional bag of chips,” she says.
 “Instead, focus on what to eat more of.”
+(Find some of those gut-healthy foods to keep on hand below.)

 The Best Foods for Gut Health